ployground/ploy_fabric/README.rst

 1.0b4 - unreleased
 ------------------

+* Use unique id for host string to avoid issues.
+  [fschulze]

 * Added ``fab`` command which is just a wrapper for Fabric with all it's options and reworked ``do`` command into a simple version to just run a task.
   [fschulze]